lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > component of v?
 Or (as suggested by the following paragraph) are you looking
 > only for the set of "[vertices] connected to v"? (the successors of v?)

+We mean the set of vertices that's reachable from v.
+We could clarify this.

 > p.8, "Streams [...] impose an excessively strict ordering".
 I am not sure in
 > what way you are proposing that streams be used here.
 (Hence, no idea why it
 > would be excessively strict.)

+Ryan, you're the streaming language expert.
+How might streams be used here?

 > p.8, "We could manually push [...] but doing so just passes the problem to the
 > downstream consumer [...]".
 1- I am not sure exactly how analyze would be